jinb-park/jinb-park.github.io/_posts/2023-02-01-stark-walk-through-fibonacci.md

 3. **[verifier]** do a consistency check at an out-of-domain point.
 4. **[verifier]** invoke FRI.
 FRI can determine if `degree(C(x)) <= degree(T(x))`.
 (Note that more precisely this check statement is subject to change according to adjustment degree)

 Finally, we're done-!
 But, I should reiterate the fact that this article focuses on exploring the main intuitions used in STARK through a concrete example, instead of giving a ton of math equations that explains STARK as a whole.
-So, I have to admit that lots of details are not covered, that is to say if you're interested in building STARK from scratch or going over some existing STARK implementation, you would have to dig deeper into STARK.
+So, I have to admit that lots of details are not covered, that is to say, if you're interested in building STARK from scratch or going over some existing STARK implementation, you would have to dig deeper into STARK.
 Here's a short (yet incomplete) list of what I omitted:

-- how to build a single composition polynomial that associates between trace and constraint polynomial, which can render a separate consistency check unnecessary.
+- how to build a single composition polynomial that associates between trace and constraint polynomial, which can render separate consistency checks unnecessary.
 - the medium of sending N evaluations to the verifier. -> Merkle tree is heavily used throughout STARK for this purpose.
 - how a proof object comprises. --> What I mean by a proof object is all data needed to be passed on from the prover to the verifier.
 It requires a wide range of data but what I mentioned was a simplified one.
 - how to turn it into a non-interactive proof.
-- how to add zero-knowledge property, which means how to keep some of the traces secret. (see [this blog post](https://aszepieniec.github.io/stark-anatomy/stark#fn:1)'s "Adding Zero-Knowledge" part for it)
+- how to add a zero-knowledge property, which means how to keep some of the traces secret. (see [this blog post](https://aszepieniec.github.io/stark-anatomy/stark#fn:1)'s "Adding Zero-Knowledge" part for it)
 - perhaps more...

 ## Note: zkVM